 Tendon tissue is laid down and made stronger in the years prior to puberty.
 For this reason, exercise in children is vital for tendon strength.

 Physiotherapists are well-placed to treat tendinopathy due to their familiarity with using exercise as treatment, and in analysing sports action, using taping/bracing and local treatment, and instituting preventive measures.
-Please seek the help of any of the highly qualified physiotherapists at Macquarie Street Physiotherapy if you think you have tendinopathy.
+Please seek the help of any of the highly qualified physiotherapists at Macquarie Street Physiotherapy located in the heart of the Sydney City CBD if you think you have tendinopathy.